Infinitesimal Zariski closures of positive representations: Total positivity

 \subsection{Theorem \ref{tA} for simply laced $\sf G$}

-We devote this section to the proof of Theorem \ref{tA} when $\sf G$ is moreover simply laced and simply connected (as in \S\ref{laced}).
+We devote this section to the proof of Theorem \ref{tA} when $\sf G$ is simply laced and algebraically simply connected.
 We prove that a discrete subgroup verifying the hypothesis of Theorem \ref{tA} is totally coherent.

-\begin{cor} Let $\sf G$ be simply laced and simply connected and $\grupo$ a subgroup with minimal limit sets and with a positive loxodromic triple.
+\begin{cor} Let $\sf G$ be simply laced and algebraically simply connected, and $\grupo$ a subgroup with minimal limit sets and such that $\Lim{\grupo,\simple}$ contains a positive loxodromic triple.
 Then $\grupo$ is totally coherent.\end{cor}